 While Göbeklitepe revealed many important points, there are still questions waiting to be answered by the scientists.
 By whom those temples were built?
 How were those 60-ton stone pillars carried and erected?
 Why were they buried with tons of rock and earth?
 What was the actual purpose for which they were constructed?
 These are outstanding mysteries which will probably be resolved following years of further study.
 What we know for certain is the fact that future findings in Göbeklitepe will continue furthering knowledge about human history, and revise the accepted discourse.

 Göbeklitepe archaeological site is near Örencik village, 15 km northeast of Şanlıurfa, which is one of the most mystical cities of Turkey, and renowned as the "City of Prophets".
 There are scheduled flights from Ankara, İstanbul, and İzmir to the Şanlıurfa Airport.
-Some of the artefacts unearthed at the excavation site can be seen in Şanlıurfa Museum, where they are currently being displayed.
+Some of the artefacts unearthed at the excavation site can be seen in Şanlıurfa Archaeology How to Go?
+Museum.

 Some of the comments made on social media about this entry.